ryanmphill/shodo-static-gen/README.md

 </div>
 ```

-#### Dynamic data
+#### Loop through content

-For rendering dynamic data, Jinja Macros can be used for looping through a passed argument.
+For dynamically rendering lists of content, Jinja Macros can be used to build components for looping through a passed argument.
 Simply use the `macro` keyword in the partial template, like the following example:

 ```jinja
 {% macro loop_template(items) -%}